Why do Swiss clergy earn so much?

 The 800-page salary book, or “Lohnbuch”, published last month by canton Zurich's office for economy and labour shows typical starting salaries in the Zurich region for professions ranging from bakers to politicians.

 The salary book showed that a pastor at a protestant church makes CHF9,084 ($9,023) per month, putting them among the highest earners ahead of army officers, civil engineers and journalists, for example.
 However, that is for a 48-hour work week, eight hours more than most of the professions reported in the survey since normal full-time employment in Switzerland constitutes 40 hours per week.
-A Catholic priest in the Zurich region earns CHF8,595 for a 42-hour work week.
+A Catholic priest in the Zurich region earns CHF8,595 per month for a 42-hour work week.
 Pastors’ working hours are typically longer because they visit parishioners and perform ceremonies in addition to their normal duties at churches.

 Werner Näf of the Swiss Pastors’ Association explains that pastor salaries differ significantly from canton to canton in Switzerland.
 A pastor must also have a Masters degree, which takes at least five years to complete, and must serve as a trainee making CHF2,500 per month before being assigned to a permanent position.